noyTalker/CouponSystem-SpringBootProject/README.md

 In addition there are basic infrastructure services such as ConnectionPool and Daily Thread Which maintain the system and clean expired coupons.

-There are three entry points in the system for each of its customers (adamin, company or customer) who will login to execute a connect.
+There are three entry points in the system for each of its customers (admin, company or customer) who will login to execute a connect.

 Each of the customers (admin, company and customer) is exposed as a service.
 There are three network services that will enable integration using REST with the system.